 When looking for a home, many people prefer to live near their workplace—and most employers see the benefit of having a nearby workforce.
 Pragmatic policies driven by these values have tremendous impact for employers, workers and the communities that house them by contributing to more stable and productive workplaces and neighborhoods.

 Since 2001, the Metropolitan Planning Council (MPC) has been promoting Employer-Assisted Housing (EAH), a proven strategy that extends housing affordability for employees while enhancing the competitiveness of businesses.
-Through EAH, companies provide downpayment assistance to their employees to purchase or rent homes in or near communities where they work.
+Through EAH, companies provide guidance and financial assistance to employees who purchase or rent homes in or near communities where they work.

 EAH can be designed to fit an employer's personnel objectives and budget.
 The cost to the employer varies based on the amount of financial assistance offered to employees, plus the costs of administration and housing counseling by a HUD-certified agency.
-Costs incurred by the employer can be offset by a tax credit that amounts to half of the total investment.
-Further tax deductions may be available to private or for-profit companies, and nonprofits may be able to sell or transfer their tax credits to another entity.
+Special state incentives, including tax credits and matching funds, make EAH financially attractive for employers.

-EAH requires only a limited time commitment from the employer during the initial set-up, when particulars like eligibility criteria and assistance amounts are determined.
-MPC pairs employers with a nonprofit housing counselor from our network, who handles all administration.
+EAH requires a very limited time commitment from the employer during the initial set-up, when particulars like eligibility criteria and assistance amounts are determined.
+MPC pairs employers with a nonprofit housing counselor from our network, who handles all administration from then on.

 Our guidebook makes it easy for employers to offer EAH—and enjoy its benefits.